nrepl/drawbridge/README.md

 ### In Clojure tooling

-Drawbridge also provides a client-side nREPL transport implementation for the Ring handler in `cemerick.drawbridge.client/ring-client-transport`.
+Drawbridge also provides a client-side nREPL transport implementation for the Ring handler in `drawbridge.client/ring-client-transport`.

-Note that the `cemerick.drawbridge.client` namespace implicitly adds implementations to the `clojure.tools.nrepl/url-connect` multimethod for `"http"` and `"https"` schemes.
+Note that the `drawbridge.client` namespace implicitly adds implementations to the `clojure.tools.nrepl/url-connect` multimethod for `"http"` and `"https"` schemes.
 So, once this namespace is loaded, any tool that uses `url-connect` will use `ring-client-transport` for